nickjbrowning/cscs-docs/docs/software/uenv/deploy.md

         The build image uses the CI/CD pipeline ID as the tag.
 You will need to choose an appropriate tag.

-!!! example "Deploy a uenv from One vCluster to Another"
+!!! example "Deploy a uenv from one cluster to another"

     You can also deploy a uenv from one vCluster to another.
     For example, if the `uenv` for `prgenv-gnu` has been deployed on `daint`,